paguerre3/rjs/README.md

 # rjs

-If you're looking for flexibility and scalability with a robust ecosystem, **React.js or Next.js** would be suitable choices, especially if SEO is a concern.
+If you're looking for flexibility and scalability with a robust ecosystem, **React.js or Next.js** **"libraries"** would be suitable choices, especially if SEO is a concern.

-For enterprise-level applications or when you need a complete framework out of the box, **Angular** is ideal.
+For enterprise-level applications or when you need a complete **"framework"** out of the box, **Angular** is ideal.

-If rapid prototyping and a no-code approach align with your project needs, consider **v0.dev (no code and IA oriented)**.
+If rapid prototyping and a **"no-code approach IA Oriented"** align with your project needs, consider **v0.dev**.

 Ultimately, the best choice depends on your project specifics, team skills, and long-term goals.